 Watching chef, author and cooking show host Ina Garten make her delicious dishes from her famous Engagement Chicken to roasted vegetables can be as mesmerizing as watching the way an artist paints a portrait.

 But instead of brushes, Garten uses just a few kitchen tools to create her cooking masterpieces.
-On Monday, Garten stopped by the TODAY kitchen to share expert tips, pro techniques and delicious recipes from her new book "Cook Like a Pro: Recipes and Tips for Home Cooks."
+Back in 2018, Garten stopped by the TODAY kitchen to share expert tips, pro techniques and delicious recipes from her book "Cook Like a Pro: Recipes and Tips for Home Cooks."

 She also revealed that there are three kitchen items that she thinks are essential for every home cook.

-Garten told TODAY Food that "a good chef's knife, a half sheet pan and a saute pan" are her three must-haves — and the editors at TODAY Food couldn't agree more!
+Garten said that "a good chef's knife, a half sheet pan and a sauté pan" are her three must-haves — and the editors at TODAY Food couldn't agree more!
 Here are our tips about what to look for when choosing these items and our top picks for each.

 Essential for breaking down a chicken and chopping up vegetables, an excellent quality chef's knife makes it easier to get the job done quickly.